 Number 1 distraction in the email industry today

 1. The $42 to $1 rule.
-Don’t believe it, don’t aim for it, don’t talk about it….just get better at delivering value to your subscribers, and the ROI will play itself out.
+Don’t believe it, don’t aim for it, don’t talk about it…. get better at delivering value to your subscribers, and the ROI will play itself out.

 Trend #8 – Make Everything Clickable

-It baffles me that brands, big and small, don’t make some of the most obvious things clickable in their email creative.
+It baffles me that big and small brands don’t make some of the most obvious things clickable in their email creative.
 Let’s be clear that the subscribers we have in our program are not all marketers and always don’t know where to click in an email.
-You have to guide them or at the very least make as much as you can the CTA.
+You have to guide them or at the very least make the CTA as much as possible.

 It may seem silly to make sure that you have to make everything clickable as a brand, but don’t ever assume people know what you want them to do.
 This trend will always be because you can never have too many links or CTA’s for the customer to convert.